-The Anesthesiology Residency Training Program begins in PGY-2, following a Clinical Base Year (PGY-1).
+Our Anesthesiology Residency Training Program begins in PGY2, following a Clinical Base Year (PGY1).

 Before entering CA-1, the resident in Anesthesiology must have completed 12 months of accredited preliminary training in a clinical discipline other than anesthesiology.
 Acceptable training includes a transitional year, internal or emergency medicine, pediatrics, surgery, obstetrics and gynecology, neurology, family practice, or any combination of these as approved for the individual resident by the program director.

-Both West Penn Hospital and Allegheny General Hospital provide opportunities for prospective residents to do their Clinical Base Year (PGY-1) in the same institutions as their anesthesia residency, through a transitional year program, as well as through preliminary years in medicine and surgery, which are highly acceptable to this department for fulfilling the Clinical Base Year requirement.
-West Penn Hospital offers an Osteopathic Rotating Internship for graduates of osteopathic medical schools.
+Allegheny General Hospital provides opportunities for prospective residents to do their Clinical Base Year (PGY-1) in the same institutions as their anesthesia residency, through a preliminary year in medicine and surgery, which are highly acceptable to this department for fulfilling the Clinical Base Year requirement.
+Allegheny General Hospital offers an Osteopathic Rotating Internship for graduates of osteopathic medical schools.